 UBbox can be used by departments to securely share and store documents, and to administer group access.
 To create departmental shared folders, use an ITORG exception account as the owner.

 It is not recommended that actual UBITNames (of staff, faculty, etc.) be the “Owner” of shared folders with institutional or departmental data.
-Category 1 regulated private data may not be stored in UBbox without approval of UB’s Information Security Office.
+Category 1 restricted data may not be stored in UBbox without approval of UB’s Information Security Office.
 Contact your departmental IT support staff or the UBIT Help Center for more information.

 Sharing a folder shares all sub-folders and their contents